Unicity/Chimera/classes/Unicity/VLD/README.md

 #### Dump Statement

-A `dump` statement is used to print out variable details.
+A `dump` statement is used to print out component details.

 ```
 dump().